STAFF ATTORNEY FOR CAPITAL REGION

 2) Complete the Demographic Survey linked here

-We are Equal Opportunity/Affirmative Action employer.
-Minorities, women, the elderly, LGBTQ persons, Protected Veterans and people with disabilities are strongly encouraged to apply.
+We are an Equal Opportunity, Affirmative Action employer.
+Women, BIPOC, LGBTQ persons, applicants and recipients of public assistance, the elderly, protected veterans, and people with disabilities are strongly encouraged to apply.